 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Diani include Degani, Degano, Deganis, Degàn, Degan, De Gan, Deàn, Diano, Diani, Dal Degan, Deganutti, Deganùt, Deganut and many more.

 Early Notables of the Diani family (pre 1700)

 Prominent among members of the family was Gaspare di Diano, born in Caserta in 1390, who owned many castles in Terra di Lavoro and in 1431 was called to Rome by Pope Eugenio IV to reform the Roman clergy.
-Nicola di Diano was a nobleman and ecclesiastic from Caserta in the...
-Another 80 words (6 lines of text) are included under the topic Early Diani Notables in all our PDF Extended History products and printed products wherever possible.
+Nicola di Diano was a nobleman and ecclesiastic from Caserta in the 14th century, and was made bishop of Teano in 1393 by Bonifacio IX.
+The Diano...

 An examination into the immigration and passenger lists has discovered a number of people bearing the name Diani: